-The Association plays a consultative role in connection with the development and enactment of national and international rules and regulations regarding the different areas of shipping and transport law.
+Apart from organizing meetings for its membership, the Association undertakes several other actitivities.
+In particular, the Association plays a consultative role in connection with the development and enactment of national and international rules and regulations regarding the different areas of shipping and transport law.
 Many of the consultative tasks are delegated to special committees consisting of experts and representatives of parties that have an interest in the specific subject matter.
-An overview of recent activities of the Association in this area is given below.
+Furthermore, in 2020 the Association has instituted a master thesis prize.
+An overview of recent activities of the Association is given below under the following headings:

 Revision liability limits for the carriage of passengers in inland navigation, public transport and general passenger carriage